Ad1tyaV/WordHero-solver/README.md

 # WordHero-solver
-This is a CPP version of the solver implemented using the Trie DataStructure and a depth first search recursive algorithm to find all the letter from a given letter in the grid.
+This is a CPP version of the solver implemented using the Trie DataStructure and a Depth First Search Recursive Algorithm to find all the letter from a given letter in the grid.

 ## This game is played on real-time on